stephaniemaf/AllAboutBabyCl/README.md

 # Introduction

 This is a blog created in Django.
 My Blog name is All About Baby.
-This Blog is intended to give users information about babies threw thier first year of life.
+This Blog is intended to give users information about babies threw their first year of life.
 The posts in this blog are related to baby development and feeding.
 There is a navigation bar at the top of the page and from the blog page you can navigate to a page with recipes.
 On this recipe page you will find recipes for feeding your baby there first foods.
 You are able to sign into this website and as an authenticated user you will be able to leave comments and like/unlike posts and recipes.
 You are to log out and register to the site also.
 There is an admin panel for Admin users the loh in information for his will be found at the end of this ReadMe.
-The data base for my blog is hosted on [elephantsql](https://www.elephantsql.com/) The site will be deployed threw [Hreoku](https://id.heroku.com/) Images stored on [cloudinary](https://cloudinary.com)
+The data base for my blog is hosted on [elephantsql](https://www.elephantsql.com/) The site will be deployed threw [Heroku](https://id.heroku.com/) Images stored on [cloudinary](https://cloudinary.com)

 # How to begin